SAP/fundamental-styles/docs/pages/components/step-input.md

 ## Compact Step Input
-Step Input can be used in compact mode, which is done to be used in desktop, or larger screen devices. it can be achieved by adding `--compact` modifier to main element, button and input elements.
+The Step Input should be used in compact mode when using a desktop of devices with large screens.
+It can be achieved by adding the `--compact` modifier to the main element as well as the button and input elements.

 {% capture step-input-compact %}
 <div class="fd-form-item fd-form-item--horizontal">